webpack/webpack.js.org/src/content/configuration/output.md

 If using a function for this option, the function will be passed an object containing the substitutions in the table above.

 T> When using the [`ExtractTextWebpackPlugin`](/plugins/extract-text-webpack-plugin), use `[contenthash]` to obtain a hash of the extracted file (neither `[hash]` nor `[chunkhash]` work).

+## `output.globalObject`

+When targeting a library, especially the `libraryTarget` is `'umd'`, this option indicates what global object will be used to mount the library.
+Default value is `'window'`.
+If you want to make your UMD build available on both browsers and Node.js, you should set this option to `'this'`.

 ## `output.hashDigest`